Commercial is not residential, scaled up

 What we deliver for commercial clients

+Every scope is your call — we build to it.
 Engineered shop drawings stamped by a P.Eng when the permit demands it.
-Pre-fabricated steel and aluminum stair packages built in our St. Catharines shop, delivered ready to bolt down.
-Glass mezzanine guards with 12 mm tempered or 13.52 mm laminated tempered glass — laminated is mandatory wherever a panel sits above an occupied area.
+Pre-fabricated steel and aluminum stair packages built in our St. Catharines shop, delivered ready to bolt down — no on-site fabrication, no extended operational disruption.
+Glass mezzanine guards with 12 mm tempered or 13.52 mm laminated tempered glass; laminated is mandatory wherever a panel sits above an occupied area.
 Barrier-free handrail retrofits for older buildings being brought up to AODA.
 Loading-dock and back-of-house guards in industrial-grade galvanized steel.
+Every item ships from our Lakeshore Road facility with finish and hardware complete.

 Sectors we serve in Niagara

-We deliver commercial work across retail and quick-service (Pen Centre, Niagara Square, downtown St. Catharines), hospitality (Niagara-on-the-Lake winery and inn projects, Niagara Falls hotel mezzanines), multi-residential (purpose-built rentals and condo conversions in St. Catharines and Welland), and light industrial (warehouse mezzanines, plant catwalks, equipment platforms in Thorold and Port Robinson).
-Most projects close out under a single municipal inspection because shop drawings are stamped before fabrication starts.
+We deliver commercial railings across every sector in the region.
+Retail and quick-service — Pen Centre, Niagara Square, and downtown St. Catharines storefronts.
+Hospitality — winery and inn staircases in Niagara-on-the-Lake and mezzanine guards in Niagara Falls hotel atriums.
+Multi-residential — purpose-built rental guards and AODA-compliant handrails across St. Catharines and Welland.
+Light industrial — warehouse mezzanines, plant catwalks, and equipment platforms in Thorold and Port Robinson.
+Most projects close out under a single municipal inspection because shop drawings go to the City before fabrication begins; we do not revise in the field.

 Working around your operations

-Pre-fabrication is the lever that lets us install commercial railings without shutting your business down.
-We finish all welding, drilling, and powder-coating in the shop; on-site work is mechanical fastening, sealant and final adjustment.
+You decide how much disruption your operations can absorb — we build the installation schedule around that answer.
+Pre-fabrication is the lever.
+We complete all welding, drilling, and powder-coating in our St. Catharines shop; on-site work is mechanical fastening, sealant and final adjustment.
 Most stair-system installs in active retail spaces happen in two to four overnight shifts.
 Restaurants and food-service venues benefit further because there is no on-site grinding dust or weld smoke.
+We coordinate directly with your facilities manager or general contractor so every shift runs on time and the space reopens clean.

 Recent commercial projects

 Steel-and-glass mezzanine guard rebuild in a Niagara Falls hotel atrium (2025); AODA handrail retrofit on three flights for a multi-tenant office in St. Catharines (2024); shop-fabricated four-storey steel stair package for a Welland industrial conversion (2024); pre-finished aluminum guards across 27 balconies of a Thorold rental development (2025).
-More in the gallery.
+Each project was scoped, fabricated, and installed by our own crew — no subcontracted installers — and signed off by the municipal inspector at final.
+More completed work in the gallery.

 Process and warranty

 Site walk and scope, engineered shop drawings, fabrication in our St. Catharines facility, scheduled installation, sign-off with the owner and inspector.
+That five-step discipline — described in full on the process page — applies to every commercial scope we take on, from a single AODA retrofit to a four-storey stair package.
 Structural hardware and powder-coat finish are warranted 10 years; labour 5 years.
-See related services or send specs through the contact page for a project quote.
+To learn more about the people doing the work, visit the about page.
+To send drawings, photos or a written scope outline for a project quote, use the contact page.